 Accounting for defined benefit plans in the financial statements of the sponsoring company is a complex matter.
 The complexity arises because the employer must, in each accounting period, recognize as an expense in its income statement/profit and loss account the cost to the employer of the retirement benefits that will eventually be paid to employees as a result of the services that they have provided during the period.
 Because these benefits may be payable in many years' time and their cost will depend on a number of factors (e.g. mortality, return on investments etc.), which are difficult to determine in advance, the calculation of the expense which should be recognized in an accounting period is not straightforward.
-As the sponsoring company potentially carries the risk of any shortfall arising on a defined benefit scheme (i.e. if amounts contributed by both the employer and the employee, together with the net investment return on such contributions were insufficient to pay the scheme pensions and benefits as they fall due), such a shortfall if it were to exist, could constitute a medium to long term liability of the sponsoring company, over and above its annual funding commitment and need to be recognized as such in the sponsoring company's financial statements.
+As the sponsoring company potentially carries the risk of any shortfall arising on a defined benefit scheme (i.e. if amounts contributed by both the employer and the employee, together with the net investment return on such contributions were insufficient to pay the scheme pensions and benefits as they fall due), such a shortfall if it were to exist, could constitute a medium to long term liability of the sponsoring company's financial statements.
 The converse also applies in that any excess of assets in the pension scheme (i.e. surplus) which could reduce the sponsoring company's payments or commitments in the future would also be required to be recognized as an asset in its financial statements.